amany9000/post-quantum-jwt/README.md

 <br />

+---

 # post-quantum-jwt
-An POC to demonstrate how one can create post-quantum JWTs with djwt.
+An POC to demonstrate how one can create post-quantum JWTs with [djwt](https://github.com/amany9000/dJWT).

 ---